Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Observations and Data Reduction

 \subsection{KCWI Observations}

 The KCWI observations of LAB2 were carried out on the night of 2019 September 27, with a seeing of $\sim 0.4 - 0.5\arcsec$ full width at half maximum (FWHM).
 We used the KCWI large slicer, which provides a contiguous field-of-view of 20.4$\arcsec$ (slice length) $\times$ 33$\arcsec$ (24 $\times$ 1.35\arcsec\ slice width).
 With the BM VPH grating set up for $\lambda_{\rm c} = 4800$\,\AA, the wavelength coverage is $\sim 4260 - 5330$\,\AA, with spectral resolution $R\simeq 1800-2200$.
 The data were obtained as 8 individual 1200\,s exposures, with small telescope offsets in the direction perpendicular to slices applied between each, in an effort to recover some spatial resolution given the relatively large slice width.
-The total on-source exposure time was 2.7 hours.
+The total on-source exposure time was 2.7 hours, and the SB detection limit (1$\sigma$) is about 8 $\times$ 10$^{-20}$ erg\,s$^{-1}$\,cm$^{-2}$\,arcsec$^{-2}$ per seeing element (1 arcsec$^{2}$) using an unresolved emission line near the \lya\ emission wavelength at $z \sim 3.09$.